tjl4709/SecretHitler/ReadMe.txt

 computer running the server, use a static IP (look up a tutorial for your OS/device).
 Open a new notepad window and type in the path to the server executable followed by the port you want to use, then save this as a .bat file.
-Run this file instead of the server executable so that it uses the same port eveytime.
-Look up hot to set up port forwarding/triggering on your router and enable it for the port you chose in the .bat file and the static IP that you set for the computer.
+Run this file instead of the server executable so that it uses the same port everytime.
+Look up how to set up port forwarding/triggering on your router and enable it for the port you chose in the .bat file and the static IP that you set for the computer.
 Players will use the IP of your router (this can be found by opening a web browser on the server computer and searching "my ip") and the port that you chose to connect to the server.